ZKing20/Apple-Sales/README.md

 ## Notes
 ### Data Integrity
 I identified a product simply labeled 'MacBook' (ID: P-1) with a unique price point ($1149) and release date.
 While the name is rather vague, the product accounts for $73M in revenue (1.2%) of total.
 To preserve data integrity and financial accuracy, I decided that it made the most sense for this product to be included in the dataset despite the ambiguous naming.
 Note that this dataset is synthetic data gathered from Kaggle, so it isn't as simple as just looking up which product released on the given release date.

-### Security
-This project writes SQL in a way that DOES allow for SQL injections to occur.
-The reason I have decided to allow this is simply to make the SQL more readable, as security is not an issue with this data, given that it is sythetic and does not represent anything from the real world.

 ## Status
 Very nearly complete; Finishing final polishing.